scsm-ua/kirtan-guide-en/songs/hari-he-dayala-mora-jaya-radha-natha.md

     jagata-kāraṇa tumi jagata-jīvana
     tomā chāḍā kāro na’hi he rādhā-ramaṇa

-O lover of Rādhā, You are the cause of the uni- verse and the life of the universe.
+O lover of Rādhā, You are the cause of the universe and the life of the universe.
 Without You no-one has anything.

 #### 4